Sustainable Study Away

 Carbon Offsetting and Onsetting

-Next academic year, the Wang Center for Global Education and the PLU Sustainability Office, in partnership with environmental organization Earth Deeds, are kicking off a pilot “off and onsetting” educational program for study away air mile carbon mitigation.
-In addition to purchasing carbon credits to offset the negative effects of air travel, student fees will go toward addressing the social cost of carbon through “onsetting,” funding sustainability projects here on campus and in our study away program sites around the world.
+The Wang Center for Global Education and the PLU Sustainability Office, in partnership with environmental organization Earth Deeds, offer an educational program for study away air mile carbon mitigation called, “onsetting”.
+To reduce the negative effects of air travel, student fees go toward addressing the social cost of carbon through “onsetting,” funding sustainability projects here on campus and in our study away program sites around the world.

 Tips for staying sustainable while abroad